- 1 How FBAR Lawyers Protect Foreign Accounts

 How FBAR Lawyers Protect Foreign Accounts

-FBAR Lawyers Can Protect Your Foreign Accounts & Assets: When a US Person has unreported overseas accounts, assets and investments, one of the most important reporting requirements they may have is to file is the annual FBAR Form statement.
+FBAR Lawyers Can Protect Your Foreign Accounts & Assets: When a US Person has unreported overseas accounts, assets, and investments, one of the most important reporting requirements they may have is to file is the annual FBAR Form statement.
 An FBAR is a Form used to report Foreign Bank and Financial Accounts to the US government.
 It is technically a FinCEN Form (Form 114), but it is enforced by the Internal Revenue Service.
-When a US person has unreported overseas accounts, assets or investments and has not properly disclosed them to the US government — they are at real risk for fines and penalties.
+When a US person has unreported overseas accounts, assets, or investments and has not properly disclosed them to the US government — they are at real risk for fines and penalties.
 This is the point in time in which the Taxpayer should consider hiring an experienced FBAR Attorney.
-Unfortunately, the current marketplace is inundated with inexperienced fear-monger Attorneys whose strategy it is to scare unsuspecting FBAR filers into believing their foreign accounts noncompliance is way more dire or serious than it actually is.
-Let’s take a look at how an experienced FBAR lawyers can protect your foreign accounts and assets.
+Unfortunately, the current marketplace is inundated with inexperienced fear-monger Attorneys whose strategy it is to scare unsuspecting FBAR filers into believing their foreign account noncompliance is way more dire or serious than it actually is.
+Let’s take a look at how experienced FBAR lawyers can protect your foreign accounts and assets.

 What are the Options for Filing Late FBAR?

-An experienced FBAR Attorney can seamlessly guide you through the different options available in order to get into compliance for prior years FBAR filing.
+An experienced FBAR Attorney can seamlessly guide you through the different options available in order to get into compliance with prior years FBAR filing.
 There are several different FBAR Amnesty Programs, but not all taxpayers will qualify for each program.
 Therefore, it is crucial that the Taxpayer has a solid understanding of what the different programs are; the different requirements for eligibility; and the pros and cons of applying to each program.
 Generally, taxpayers only get one bite at the offshore disclosure apple.

 FBAR Attorneys are Proactive with Past FBAR Filing